RichardCYC/Smart-Segment/frontend/README.md

-# Smart Segment Frontend
+# Smart Segments Frontend

-This is the frontend application for Smart Segment, built with Next.js and Material-UI.
+This is the frontend application for Smart Segments, built with Next.js and Material-UI.

 ## Features